-In the public sector, Dr. Yamada has served as a member of the President’s Council of Advisors on Science and Technology, the Advisory Committee to the Director of the National Institutes of Health, and the Board of Directors of the American Board of Internal Medicine.
-He currently serves as member for the Board of Directors of the Singapore Agency for Science Technology and Research, the Reagan-Udall Foundation, and the Clinton Health Access Initiative and is a member of the Council of the Institute of Medicine of the National Academy of Sciences.
+In the public sector, Dr. Yamada served as a member of the President’s Council of Advisors on Science and Technology, the Advisory Committee to the Director of the National Institutes of Health, and the Board of Directors of the American Board of Internal Medicine.
+He served as member for the Board of Directors of the Singapore Agency for Science Technology and Research, the Reagan-Udall Foundation, and the Clinton Health Access Initiative and is a member of the Council of the Institute of Medicine of the National Academy of Sciences.

-Born in Tokyo, Dr. Yamada is a grandson of one of the first people of Japanese descent to be fully trained as an American physician.
+Born in Tokyo, Dr. Yamada was a grandson of one of the first people of Japanese descent to be fully trained as an American physician.
 He graduated from Stanford University with a BA in history and obtained his MD from the New York University School of Medicine.
 After completing his internal medicine training at the Medical College of Virginia, he served as an investigator in the U.S. Army Medical Research Institute of Infectious Diseases and trained in gastroenterology at the UCLA School of Medicine, where he assumed his first faculty position.